Trick #3: HTTPS with OSPI and Raspberry Pi

 You can now access via browser.
 It redirects http to https requests or you access it directly via http

-The original of the manual comes from here and has been adapted:
+The original instructions come from here and have been adapted:

 https://www.digitalocean.com/community/tutorials/how-to-configure-nginx-with-ssl-as-a-reverse-proxy-for-jenkins

-Do not forget to change the port release of your router to the Raspi port 443 (eg change 3000 after raspi/80 to 3000 after raspi/443).
-In the OpenSprinklerapp then connect using the “SSL” option
+Don't forget to change the port release of your router to Raspi port 443 (e.g. previously change 3000 to raspi/80 to 3000 to raspi/443).
+In the OpenSprinkler app you then connect with the “SSL” option

 #23347

-With the OpenSprinkler 3, this is unfortunately not possible because no SSL client is available for the system.
-However, you can use an (additional) Linux or Raspberry PI to access the OpenSprinkler 3 to redirect the encryption.
-Just substitute in the two”http://localhost:8080” – Specify the “localhost” with the IP address of the OpenSprinklers and “8080” with “80”.
+Unfortunately, this is not possible with OpenSprinkler 3 because there is no SSL client available for the system.
+However, you can use an (additional) Linux or Raspberry PI to redirect the encryption to the OpenSprinkler 3.
+Just replace in the two “http://localhost:8080” – Enter the “localhost” with the IP address of the OpenSprinkler and “8080” with “80”.

 #23933

 Great tip, that's what I was looking for anyway.
 Thanks.
-I also wanted DynDNS and letsencrypt, but I'll find out if and how that works.
-Ultimately, it has more to do with Raspberry than with OpenSprinkler to do…
+I also wanted DynDNS and letsencrypt, but I'll figure out whether and how that works.
+Ultimately, this has more to do with Raspberry than with OpenSprinkler...

 #24088

 Yes, the SSL certificate is such a thing.
-The application also does not work without a valid certificate, it only works in the web browser and then only if you confirm the certificate warning.
+The application doesn't work without a valid certificate; it only works in the web browser and then only if you confirm the certificate warning.

 However, there is still the option of exporting the certificate and installing it on the smartphone.
 The domain name must match the Common Name certificate.

-So if you z.
-B. named his dyndns domain sprinkler.dyndns.bla, then the common name must be exactly that.
-And that's exactly how you have to use them in the app.
+So if you e.g. For example, if you named your dyndns domain sprinkler.dyndns.bla, then the common name must be exactly that.
+And that's exactly how you have to use it in the app.

 • You must be logged in to reply to this topic.